 Petit Larceny in Fairfax County: §18.2-96

 Petit Larceny in Virginia is defined by Virginia Code §18.2-96 and by case law as the taking of goods of another, without their consent, with the intent to permanently deprive.
-When the value of the goods is less than $200 it is considered Petit Larceny and is a Class 1 Misdemeanor.
+When the value of the goods is less than $1000 it is considered Petit Larceny and is a Class 1 Misdemeanor with a potential punishment of up to 12 months in jail and $2500 fine.
 In most cases, Petit Larceny is charged because of shoplifting from a store.
-Shoplifting is so common that there is a special courtroom set aside for it and is heard with marijuana cases.
-All Petit Larceny and shoplifting cases are heard in courtroom 2J of the Fairfax County Courthouse.
+Shoplifting is so common that many stores have special loss prevention officers that are in constant surveillance.
+Some watch customers from store video footage while others are walking around in plain clothes.
+Most of the shoplifting cases we see in Fairfax County involve Walmart, Target, JC Penney, Macys, Sephora, and Nordstrom.
+From time to time we also see cases from some of the smaller stores such as Spencer Gifts, Apple, or Victoria's Secret.
+Many of these stores are in malls such as Fair Oaks Mall, Springfield Mall, or Tyson's Corner Shopping Center.

 A less common type of Petit Larceny is when there is a taking from the person of another where the value is less than $5 (otherwise known as "pick pocketing").
 This offense is different from robbery because no violence is used to obtain the items so the punishment is less in these cases.